citrusvanilla/tinyflux/README.rst

 Introduction
 ************

-TinyFlux is the lightweight time series database optimized for your happiness :)
+TinyFlux is the tiny time series database optimized for your happiness :)

 TinyFlux is a time series version of `TinyDB <https://tinydb.readthedocs.io/en/latest/index.html>`_ that is also written in Python and has no external dependencies.
 It's a great companion for small analytics workflows and apps, as well as at-home IOT data stores.